isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-In the example above, ``domain-name-servers`` option is never added to responses on subnet ``192.0.3.0/24``. ``never-send`` has precedence over ``always-send`` so if both are true the option is not added.
+In the example above, the ``domain-name-servers`` option is never added to responses on subnet ``192.0.3.0/24``. ``never-send`` has precedence over ``always-send``, so if both are ``true`` the option is not added.

 .. note::

     The ``always-send`` and ``never-send`` flags are sticky, meaning they do not follow the usual configuration inheritance rules.
-    Instead, if they are enabled at least once along the configuration inheritance chain, they get applied regardless of them being disabled in other places which would usually be more prioritized.
+    Instead, if they are enabled at least once along the configuration inheritance chain, they are applied - even if they are disabled in other places which would normally receive a higher priority.
-    For instance, if one of the flags is enabled in the global scope, but disabled at the subnet level, it will act as enabled, disregarding the subnet-level setting.
+    For instance, if one of the flags is enabled in the global scope, but disabled at the subnet level, it will be enabled, disregarding the subnet-level setting.

 .. note::

-   The ``never-send`` is less powerful than the :ref:`hooks-flex-option`, for instance it has no effect on options managed by the server itself.
+   The ``never-send`` flag is less powerful than :ref:`hooks-flex-option`;
+   for instance, it has no effect on options managed by the server itself.
-   Both ``always-send`` and ``never-send`` has no effect too on options which cannot be requested, for instance from a custom space.
+   Both ``always-send`` and ``never-send`` have no effect on options which cannot be requested, for instance from a custom space.

 The ``name`` parameter specifies the option name.
 For a list of